Consensys/doc.teku/docs/HowTo/Monitor/Metrics.md

     You can also install:

-    * Exporters and send system metrics to Prometheus to monitor non-Teku specific items such as disk usage and CPU usage.
+    * [Exporters] to monitor non-Teku specific items such as disk usage and CPU usage.
     * Other Prometheus components, such as the Alert Manager.
 Additional configuration is not required for these components because Prometheus handles and analyzes data directly from the feed.